shoxadomokai/space-explorer/README.md

 ## Issues

-The link corresponding to the first section remains highlighted event when the user is over the header element
+~~The link corresponding to the first section remains highlighted event when the user is over the header element~~

 ## To-Do

-- [ ] Fix the issue with the first link staying highlighted
+- [x] Fix the issue with the first link staying highlighted
+- [ ] Refactor the loving daylights out of the code